joshbrew/cameraId/README.md

 Inference time for the 1000 label squeeze-net averages about 6-10ms for me on an RTX 3070, whatever that means.
 I tested on a 4K camera but the squeeze net uses only like a small square of the image.
 Switching over to an MNIST example next.

+I'm getting about 60fps after adding proper frame rescaling but the Squeeze Net results are still weird, it thinks everything is a radiator, a tile roof, a nematode, or a window shade for me >__> so I might still be doing something wrong.

 # build and run
 `npm i -g tinybuild` then `npm start`